SagarBiswas-MultiHAT/Photos-to-Ultra_High-Quality-PDF/README.md

    - If you don’t know what these mean, you can keep the defaults.

 6. Click **Convert**
-   - You will see progress.
+   - You will see progress with auto_dip value.
    - Click **Cancel** if you want to stop.

 ## Features (what every button/option really does)